 Wedding Colors

-If you’re not in the wedding, the last thing you want to do is match the color scheme.
-Or worse, the bridal party.
 Admittedly, this one is a bit tricky if you don’t know what color the bridesmaids will be wearing.
 The invitations or the couple’s wedding website should give you a clue.
-Typically, the colors on those invites match the wedding palette—as does the wedding party attire.
-So if the invitations are all gold and navy blue, you should avoid wearing either of those colors.
+Typically, the colors on those invites match the wedding palette, as does the wedding party attire.
+So if the invitations are all gold and navy blue, you should avoid wearing either color.
+This will help you prevent any day-of confusion and will help balance out the wedding photos.

 Conclusion